Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 # Post in Progress not Complete.

-In this post, we will learn what is MVC and how I created a MVC framework from scratch.
+In this post, we will learn what is MVC and how to create a MVC framework from scratch.